ohdsi-studies/dGEMcovid/STUDY-PACKAGE-EXECUTE.md

 ## Step 1a - Register (skip this if you already have an account)
 - register an account at https://pda-ota.pdamethods.org/

-## Step 1b - Sign Up for the Alpha wave and Delta wave studyies
+## Step 1b - Sign Up for the Alpha wave and Delta wave studies
 - Create a director where you want to save the results to.
 We will refer to this directory as `outputFolder`.
 Create two folders in the `outputFolder` called `alpha` and `delta`.

 - There are two studies investigating the alpha wave and the delta wave.
 Get the `project name` and `inviation code` per wave from the study lead.
 This will then enable you to download the control jsons for the studies.